 LSD is not considered to be physically addictive, and the user will not experience any adverse side effects when they stop using the drugs.
 However, users can build up a tolerance, then use more of the drug and may develop an emotional addiction to the drug, which is often harder to treat than physical dependence.

 There are quite a few risks of experimenting with Ecstasy, PCP, and LSD.
 Not only can these drugs affect the way the body functions, but the drugs also make the users more likely to injure themselves:

 - Can cause extreme anxiety, fear, or paranoia

 - Confusion between what is real and what is not

 - Hallucinations may cause dangerous or fatal accidents

 There are also many short-term effects of using any of these drugs.
-The effects vary on each individual user.
-The effects experienced will depend on whether the person is alone or with a group of people, how much of the drug was ingested, the user’s personality and moods at the time, their expectations of what will happen, and whether or not the user is taking other drugs or consuming alcohol at the same time.
+The effects vary from each user.
+The effects depend on whether the person is alone or with a group of people, how much of the drug was ingested, the user’s personality and moods at the time, their expectations of what will happen, and whether or not the user is taking other drugs or consuming alcohol at the same time.
 They alter the state of mind of the user, and these effects can cause dependency:

 - Hallucinations of sound, taste, feeling, and sight

 - Detachment from the body